JiyeFu/jiyefu.github.io/_pages/about.md

 - *2026.02.23*: &nbsp;🎉🎉 Glad to be one of the team [BMBL](https://u.osu.edu/bmbl/) and [MaTRIX](https://u.osu.edu/matrix/) at OSU!

 # 💻 Work Experiences
-- *2026.02 - till now*, Post Doctoral Scholar of Computational Biology, the Ohio State University, Columbus, US.
+- *2026.02 - till now*, Post Doctoral Scholar of Computational Biology, The Ohio State University, Columbus, US.
 - *2025.07 - 2025.12*, Research Assistant, Southeast University, Nanjing, China.

 # 📖 Educations and Works